OoriData/OgbujiPT/README.md

 # OgbujiPT

-Toolkit for using self-hosted large language models, but also with support for e.g. ChatGPT.
+Toolkit for using self-hosted large language models (LLMs), but also with support for full-service such as ChatGPT.

-Includes demos with chat-your-documents and AGI/AutoGPT/privateGPT-style capabilities, via streamlit, Discord, command line, etc.
+Includes demos with RAG ("chat your documents") and AGI/AutoGPT/privateGPT-style capabilities, via streamlit, Discord, command line, etc.

 There are some helper functions for common LLM tasks, such as those provided by projects such as langchain, but not yet as extensive.
 The OgbujiPT versions,